jonhilgart22/Galvanize-Data-Engineering/6.1 - Proposals/JH-project_proposal.md

 stored in s3 can be used for additional data science questions.

 # Extensibility
+- This system can be used across any Ec2 instance.
+In addition, a vagrant file can be used to keep the configuration ready to spin up another server.

 # Ad hoc queries
 - With all of the data being stored in Postgres, a user can write custom queries to ask different questions of historical data than is being asked currently

 # Minimal Maintenance
+- With airflow, emails can be sent in case of errors in completing tasks.

 # Debuggability
 - data structures will be immutable in this system.
 Therefore, it will be easier